aazuspan/sankee/README.md

 ## Description

-`sankee` provides a dead-simple API that combines the power of [GEE](https://github.com/google/earthengine-api) and [Plotly](https://github.com/plotly/plotly.py) to visualize changes in land cover, plant health, burn severity, or any other classified imagery over a time series in a region of interst using interactive Sankey plots.
-Use a library of built-in datasets like NLCD, MODIS Land Cover, or CGLS for convenience or define your own custom datasets for flexibility.
+`sankee` provides a dead-simple API that combines the power of [Google Earth Engine](https://github.com/google/earthengine-api) and [Plotly](https://github.com/plotly/plotly.py) to visualize changes in land cover, plant health, burn severity, or any other classified imagery over a time series in a region of interst using interactive Sankey plots.
+Use a library of built-in datasets like NLCD, MODIS Land Cover, or CGLS for convenience or define your own custom datasets for flexibility. `sankee` works by randomly sampling points in a time series of classified imagery to visualize how cover types changed over time.

-`sankee` works by randomly sampling points in a time series of classified imagery to visualize how cover types changed over time.
+`sankee` can be found in the [Earth Engine Developer Resources](https://developers.google.com/earth-engine/tutorials/community/developer-resources#python)!

 ## Installation